forfudan/MojoMiji/src/docs/advanced/ownership.md

 As shown in the following diagram, the variable `a` is an 8-bit unsigned integer (`UInt8`) with the value `89` stored at the address `0x17ca81f8` in the memory.
 The variable `b` is a pointer object that stores the address of `a`'s value, i.e., `0x17ca81f8`.
 You can then use `b[]` to access the value of `a` at the address `0x17ca81f8`.
 If you change the value of `a`, it will also affect the value of `b[]`, and vice versa.
 This is because `b` is just a pointer to the value of `a`, not a copy of it.

-Notably, the type of `b` is `Pointer[UInt8, a]`, which means that `b` is a pointer to an 8-bit unsigned integer **type** (`UInt8`) and that `b` is associated with the **lifetime** of `a`.
-These two pieces of information is very important because:

-1. By indicating the type of the value that `b` points to, the Mojo compiler can ensure that the value at the address `0x17ca81f8` will be dereferenced correctly.
-In this case, Mojo will read 8 bits from the address `0x17ca81f8` when you dereference `b`.
-(In another scenario, if `b` is a pointer to a `UInt16`, then de-referencing will read 16 bits from the address `0x17ca81f8`.)
-1. By indicating `a` in the type of the variable `b`, the Mojo compiler knows that the **`a` is the ultimate and the only owner** of the value.
-It will checks the rules of ownership at compile time to ensure memory safety.
-If you use `b[]` after `a` is destroyed, the Mojo compiler will raise an error.
-We will discuss this later.

 ```console
 # Mojo Miji - Ownership - Pointed status
                      a                          b         ┌───────────────────────────────────────────────────────────────┐